scrabbletank/farhome-rules/rulesdoc.md

 ***Flying.*** This creature can fly with its movement and is immune to ground based effects.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
 They cast all spells at 2nd level using 2/2/2 for their spellcasting rolls, and cannot cast more than 7 times per day.
+Spells cast are considered one level higher when targeted by _Counter Spell_ or _Dispel Magic_.
 They know the spells _Static Shock_ and _Call Lightning_.

 **Actions**